vincom2/15440-s15-p1-rust/README.md

 ### Caveats
 * Let's be serious, atm practically every single line is wrapped in `unsafe` anyway, so why would you do this?
 * I'm not entirely sure where to put the `unsafe` actually.
 See comments in `src/lib.rs`!
-* `write()` can't be interposed on, urgh.
-It seems something in the Rust stdlib calls `write()`, maybe?
-That kind of defeats the purpose of this whole exercise T.T
+* `write()` can be interposed on, but you can't print using the Rust stdlib from within it.
+Awkward.
 * `struct stat` remains to be done.
 * This uses a Makefile instead of Cargo for reasons.
   * It doesn't seem that Rust has support for defining variadic functions, even if they're clearly marked `unsafe` and `extern "C"` and all that stuff.
 So the `open()` interposition is done by using a C shim that then calls out to 2 different Rust functions depending on how many arguments it got.